FOSSEE/xcos-on-web/README.md

 The main aim of this project will be to port core functionalities of Xcos to a browser-only version that can be used without installing additional plugins or software.

 ## Installation

+* sudo apt-get scilab
+* mvn clean install
-Host the contents of this repository on Apache2 and run index.html
+* Host the contents of this repository on Tomcat and run index.html

 ## License information
 This project has a Creative Commons Public License.

 For further information please refer to 'license.txt'-file